Do You Have a Dog with Arthritis?

 KYLIE GANNON, BS

 Kylie Gannon, BA graduated from Longwood University with a major in Psychology in 2022.
-Kylie is a first year graduate student in the Pet Caregiver Burden research lab at Kent State University.
+Kylie is a graduate student in the Pet Caregiver Burden research lab at Kent State University.
 She is interested in the application of Acceptance and Commitment Training for alleviation of distress across populations, including individuals working in veterinary medicine and those struggling with chronic medical conditions.
 Kylie is shown here with the very good boy, Murphy.

 The information offered on this website does not constitute psychological or veterinary medical advice.
 Please consult with an appropriate professional who can make recommendations for your specific situation.